dbist/cockroach-docker/cockroach-django/README.md

 }
 ```

-2) because operation order is important, execute `./up.sh` instead of `docker-compose up`
+3) because operation order is important, execute `./up.sh` instead of `docker-compose up`
 	- monitor the status of services via `docker-compose logs`
+        - in case you need to adjust something in composexample/settings.py, you can
+          use `docker-compose logs web`, `docker-compose kill web`, `docker-compose up -d web`
+          to debug and proceed.
-3) visit the CockroachDB UI @ https://localhost:8080 and login with username `test` and password `password`
+4) visit the CockroachDB UI @ https://localhost:8080 and login with username `test` and password `password`
-4) visit the HAProxy UI @ http://localhost:8081
+5) visit the HAProxy UI @ http://localhost:8081
-5) visit the Django webpage @ http://localhost:8000
+6) visit the Django webpage @ http://localhost:8000
-6) have fun!

 ### Open Interactive Shells
 ```bash